awsdocs/amazon-rds-user-guide/doc_source/custom-managing-sqlserver.md

 ### AWS CLI<a name="custom-managing-sqlserver.pausing.CLI"></a>

-To pause or resume RDS Custom automation, use the [modify\-db\-instance]() AWS CLI command\.
+To pause or resume RDS Custom automation, use the `modify-db-instance` AWS CLI command\.
 Identify the DB instance using the required parameter `--db-instance-identifier`\.
 Control the automation mode with the following parameters:
 + `--automation-mode` specifies the pause state of the DB instance\.
 Valid values are `all-paused`, which pauses automation, and `full`, which resumes it\.
 + `--resume-full-automation-mode-minutes` specifies the duration of the pause\.
 The default value is 60 minutes\.